Jingning-Zhang/PROSPER_analysis/README.md

 ## Directory description

 1. The directory of *Simulation_final* contains the codes used to perform simulation analysis in this manuscript.
 2. The directory of *data_preparation* contains the codes used to clean real data, including UK Biobank, GLGC, and All of Us.
-The data cleaning and processing of 23andMe data has been described in a previous paper from [Zhang et al.](https://www.biorxiv.org/content/10.1101/2022.03.24.485519v5.abstract).
+The data cleaning and processing of 23andMe data has been described in a previous paper from [Zhang et al.](https://www.biorxiv.org/content/10.1101/2022.03.24.485519v5.abstract)
+3. The directory of *real_data_analysis* contains the codes used to perform real data analysis in this manuscript.
+The training data are from 23andMe, GLGC, and All of Us.
+The tuning and testing data are from 23andMe (for 23andMe training) and UK Biobank (for GLGC and All of Us training).
+4. The directory of *results_in_paper* contains the codes used to plot figures and create numerical results.